RareSkills/blog/solidity-style-guide/solidity-style-guide.md

 }
 ```

 ### 13\.
-Use natspec properly
+Use NatSpec properly

-Sometimes referred to as "solidity comment style," its proper name is natspec:
+Sometimes referred to as "Solidity comment style," its proper name is NatSpec:

-The rules are similar to the contract natspec, except that we also specify params based on the function arguments and what gets returned.
+The rules are similar to the contract NatSpec, except that we also specify params based on the function arguments and what gets returned.

 This can be a good way to describe argument names without using long argument variables.